darshan-k-s/OS-1_16/README.md

 2. 24V power adapter

 > One-time network settings to do:
-1. Set the wired connection to `Link-ocal Only`
+1. Set the wired connection to `Link-Local Only`
 2. Disable the system firewall:
     ```bash
     # Disabling